takoosh808/Class_Scheduler/Gherkin_6-8.md

+# Feature: User Login
+## User Story
+### As a user, I want to have the ability to login, so I can access my account.

+## Scenarios
+### Scenario: Valid Login

+Given I am on the login page,
+And I typed in the username and password correctly, When I click the “Login” button,
+Then I should be redirected to my dashboard.

+### Scenario: Invalid username/password

+Given I am on the login page,
+And I typed in the username or password incorrectly, When I click the “Login” button,
+Then I should be shown an “incorrect username/password” message, And should stay on the login page.

+### Scenario: Blank username/password

+Given I am on the login page,
+And I left the username or password field blank,
+When I click the “Login” button,
+Then I should be shown a “username/password required” message, And I should stay on the login page.
+# Feature: Enroll in classes
+## User Story
+### As a student, I want to have the ability to enroll in classes, so I confirm my classes.

+## Scenarios
+### Scenario: Valid enrollment

+Given I am on the shopping cart page,
+And there are classes on my shopping cart,
+And none of the classes conflict,
+When I click the “Enroll” button,
+Then I should be shown a “Successful enrollment” message, And my shopping cart should be cleared,
+And my enrollment should be updated in the database, And I should stay on the shopping cart page.

+### Scenario: No classes selected
+Given I am on the shopping cart page,
+And there are no classes in my shopping cart,
+When I click the “Enroll” button,
+Then I should be shown a “No class in shopping cart” message, And I should stay on the shopping cart page.

+### Scenario: Conflicting classes

+Given I am on the shopping cart page,
+And there are classes in my shopping cart,
+And some classes conflict,
+When I click the “Enroll” button,
+Then I should be shown a “Conflicting classes” message And I should stay on the shopping cart page.

+# Feature: Generating visual class schedule
+## User Story
+### As a student, I want to have the ability to generate a visual class schedule, so I can keep track of my classes.

+## Scenarios
+### Scenario: Valid class schedule generation

+Given I am on the shopping cart page,
+And I have classes in my shopping cart,
+When I click on the “Generate schedule" button,
+Then, a visual class schedule should be generated, And, that visual class schedule should be shown on screen.

+### Scenario: No classes selected

+Given I am on the shopping cart page,
+And I have no classes in my shopping cart,
+When I click on the “Generate schedule" button,
+Then, a “No classes in shopping cart” message should be displayed.
+And I should stay on the shopping cart page.

+### Scenario: Conflicting class schedule

+Given I am on the shopping cart page,
+And I have conflicting classes on my schedule,
+When I click “Generate schedule” button,
+Then a visual schedule should be generated with the conflicting classes highlighted, And a “Conflicting classes” message should be shown, And the visual class schedule should be displayed.

 # Feature: Admin creates a new class
 ## User Story
 ### As a register Admin, I want to be able to add a class to the list of available classes, so that any time a new class is created, it can be added by students to their schedule.